ivanov/ipython-trainingwheels/README.md

 ### Did it work?

-We've added visual element to help you verify that you are running this profile, The top of the Notebook will be "Software Carpentry Blue" as opposed to white, like this:
+We've added visual element to help you verify that you are running this profile, The top of the Notebook will be "Software Carpentry Grey" as opposed to white, like this:

 ![](/images/header.png)